-The median annual income for web developers in 2018 was $69,430, according to the BLS.1 Employment prospects for web developers also appears to be strong, with the BLS projecting a 15 percent growth in employment—a rate of growth much higher than the average.1 This sunny forecast for web developers has a lot to do with the rising patterns of online shopping as well as the demand for websites that perform well on multiple types of devices.
+The median annual income for web developers in 2020 was $77,200, according to the BLS.1 Employment prospects for web developers also appears to be strong, with the BLS projecting a 13 percent growth in employment between 2020 and 2030—a rate of growth much higher than the average.1 This sunny forecast for web developers has a lot to do with the rising patterns of online shopping as well as the demand for websites that perform well on multiple types of devices.

 As with much of the tech industry, both of these careers offer entry-level and extremely advanced or specialized positions.
 The salary and opportunity can vary widely depending on your employer and level of experience, but the rising demand in both careers offers an ideal playing field for professionals looking for long-term career options.

 Web developer vs. software developer: How to choose?

 If you could see yourself in both of these careers, it might help to think of certain differences in the daily life of the job.
 Perks notes that web developers are likely to experience rotating projects while software developers will spend more time with one endeavor.
 “This can be good or bad, depending on personality,” Perks says.

 “Some people will thrive off of variety and continual flow of new and interesting projects; they will get that in web development.”
 But Perks says those who prefer digging into one project, and keeping in line with one brand will be much happier in software development.

 Another factor that could help you make a decision is the difference in the breadth of knowledge versus the depth of knowledge typically needed for each field.